Here you can find out who we are from our call, our team and our church values

 The Lord's Supper is a remembrance of Christ's death on our behalf.
 It is open to all those who have confessed Christ.
 We can only eat the bread and drink the wine if we are right with other believers.
 This means we that we must examine our relationships with others before taking communion.
 Matthew 26:26-29; 1 Corinthians 10:16-21; 11:17-29.

 We do not force anyone to believe.
 We believe in religious freedom for all, to believe or not to believe.
 We think like this because we believe that each of us is responsible before God and that no other person should try to take that freedom away.
 Acts 4:19; 5:29.

 Scripture is the final authority in all matters of faith and practice.
 This church recognizes that it cannot bind the conscience of individual members in areas where Scripture is silent.
 Rather, each believer is to be led in those areas by the Lord, to whom he or she alone is ultimately responsible.

-“We believe that it s the duty of every disciple to bear personal witness to the Gospel of Jesus Christ and to take part in the evangelisation of the world.”
-Matt 28:18-20; Acts 1:8.
+“We believe that it is the duty of every disciple to bear personal witness to the Gospel of Jesus Christ and to take part in the evangelisation of the world.”
+Matthew 28:18-20; Acts 1:8.

 We at New Hope Christian Centre have committed ourselves to the teaching of the word of God, fellowship, sharing the Lord’s supper and prayer.
 We are filled with awe at the many wonders and signs done through the Spirit of God.
 As believers, there is a unity of purpose among us and we are generous to anyone who has a need.
 Our numbers are continuing to grow as God adds to us those who are being saved.